MicrosoftDocs/azure-aks-docs/articles/aks/advanced-network-container-services-security-cli.md

 ## Create an AKS cluster with Advanced Container Networking Services

-The `az aks create` command with the Advanced Container Networking Services flag, `--enable-acns`, creates a new AKS cluster with all ACNS features which includes [ACNS Observability](./advanced-network-observability-concepts.md) and the FQDN Filtering feature.
+The `az aks create` command with the Advanced Container Networking Services flag, `--enable-acns`, creates a new AKS cluster with all Advanced Container Networking Services features which includes [Container Network Observability](./advanced-network-observability-concepts.md) and the FQDN Filtering feature.

 ```azurecli-interactive
 # Set an environment variable for the AKS cluster name.
 Make sure to replace the placeholder with your own value.